 To see an explanation of our core deposit please click here

 These prices assume like for like ratio’s, if you are altering your ratio additional charges may apply.

 Please note our rebuilt units come with the later cross drilled input gear, this has a longer internal spline so when fitting on a ZF auto you will need the longer splined ZF coupling shaft if you dont have one already, see FTC5090

 If desired we can rebuild your own unit.

-If you are sending your unit to us for rebuild please see the video below “what the rebuilt LT230 comes with” before sending your unit/(s) to us.
+If you are sending your unit to us for rebuild please see the video section above and watch “what the rebuilt LT230 comes with” before sending your unit/(s) to us.
 The unit/(s) you are sending in should be sent in like this.
-If sending both a gearbox and transfer box the units should also be seperated before shipment.
+If sending both a gearbox and transfer box the units should also be separated before shipment.
 We reserve the right to charge up to an additional £30, plus vat if applicable, for units that are not sent in like this.

 The serial number will be stamped in one of 2 possible places, either on the bottom left of the main casing or on the earlier vehicles right at the bottom of the left hand side face of the main casing obscured by the exhaust pipe in which case you will need a knife (to scrape the muck off) and a mirror.
 You are looking for Eg. “28D123456E”, we are interested in the first two and the last, i.e. we call this a “28E”.
 Please have a look in the LT230 Technical Section to find a list of Serial numbers / Ratios.

 If you would like a sleeved casing we have more information on this upgrade here.

 If you would like to upgrade your centre diff with our limited slip type please click here for details.
 Note this cannot be fitted as well as the HD cross pin below.